martylamb/boom/README.md

 Static content is automatically configured to load from the classpath under /static-content.
 For Maven projects, just put them into `src/main/resources/static-content` and it's all set up for you.
 When your jar is bundled and delivered, static content will automatically be packaged and included by Maven.

-**If running in Debug Mode**, then static content is instead automatically configured to load from the filesystem under `src/main/resources/static-content`.
+**If running in Debug Mode**, then static content is instead automatically configured to load from the filesystem under `src/main/resources/static-content` instead of from your classpath.
 This allows reloading of content from the filesystem during development without restarting your application.

 ## Templates

-You can use Spark's built-in template functionality, but Boom provides helpers for use with [DumbTemplates](https://github.com/martylamb/dumbtemplates).
-Template can be obtained from Boom via template(templateName).
+You can use Spark's built-in template functionality (or whatever else you'd like to use), but Boom provides helpers for use with [DumbTemplates](https://github.com/martylamb/dumbtemplates).
+Template can be obtained from Boom via `template(templateName)`.

 Behavior is similar to that for static content: templates are automatically configured to load from the classpath under `/templates`.
 For Maven projects, just put them into `src/main/resources/templates` and it's all set up for you.
 When your jar is bundled and delivered, templates will be automatically packaged and included by Maven.

-**If running in Debug Mode**, then templates are instead automatically configured to load from the filesystem under `src/main/resources/templates`.
+**If running in Debug Mode**, then templates are instead automatically configured to load from the filesystem under `src/main/resources/templates` instead of from your classpath.
 This allows reloading of templates from the filesystem during development without restarting your application.

+## Resource Bundles

+Boom provides a helper method for loading ResourceBundles.
+If you store your bundles in the classpath under `/bundles`, then Boom's `r(bundlename)` will retrieve it for you.
+For Maven projects, put them into `src/main/resources/bundles`.

+A future update will store end user locale information in the session and use that to load the appropriate bundle automatically.
+Of course, you'll be able to manually set the user's locale as well.

 ## Custom Error/Status Pages